SFH-Foundation/sfhfoundation/docs/books/index.md

 </div>

 <div markdown="3" class="article-para">
 Known as _Tasawwuf_ by its practitioners, Sufism is often characterized as the ‘heart of Islam’.
-The Sufi engages in the conscious search for spiritual truths within the tradition of Islam, rooted in the Qur’an, and embodied in the example of the Prophetic Muhammad (S), who said: **"Whoever knows himself, knows his Lord."**
+The Sufi engages in the conscious search for spiritual truths within the tradition of Islam, rooted in the Qur’an, and embodied in the example of the Prophet Muhammad (S), who said: **"Whoever knows himself, knows his Lord."**
 </div>

 <div markdown="3" class="article-link">